Juglipaff/juglipaff/README.md

 ### Hi there 👋

-👽 My name is Ivan
+My name is Ivan
-🔑 I'm a Lead Smart Contract & Web3 Developer with 5+ years of experience
+I'm a Lead Smart Contract & Web3 Developer with 5+ years of experience.
-🧙 I'm experienced in building DApps with Solidity on various EVM blockchains
+I'm experienced in building DApps with Solidity on various EVM blockchains.
-🎵 I also love making music, creating games with Unity, and programming microcontrollers
+I also love making music, creating games with Unity, programming microcontrollers and abstract math.

-💻 Notable projects I've worked on:
-• 🕹️ eesee.io - Gamified NFTFi and SocialFi platform
-• 📈 O1 Markets - Innovative Onchain Market Ecosystem
-• 🚀 UNO.farm - Yield Farming Aggregator Protocol
-• 📝 dWill.app - Decentralized non-Custodial Inheritance Protocol
-• 🌎 BDNS.app - ENS Fork

 If you want to say hi, feel free to reach out to me!